bcgov/platform-developer-docs/src/docs/platform-architecture-reference/openshift-network-policies.md

 slug: openshift-network-policies

-description: Describes how to use Kubernetes Network Policies for an OpenShift product.
+description: How to use Kubernetes Network Policies for an OpenShift product on the BCGov Private Cloud platform.

 keywords: knp, policy, nsx, network, zero trust, default deny, sdn